 What's the catch?
 Mrs. "Harris" with auditory neuropathy and 0% speech discrimination scores is never going to hear better than normal.
 She is still going to rely a lot on lip-reading.
+Consider also that if a person hears a given background noise without hearing aids, the hearing aids are not going to make that background noise softer (than it is heard without hearing aids).

-That doesn't mean this technology is not going to benefit her.
+That doesn't mean this technology is not going to benefit many people.
 It just means that there are a lot of people for whom this technology cannot make them hear better than normal.

 Auditory Neuropathy-Sometimes called Auditory Dysynchrony and even Central Auditory Deficit -A disruption in the synchronous activity of the auditory nervous system.
-Results in greater real-world difficulty than would expect on the bases of the pure tone audiogram alone.
+Results in greater real-world difficulty than would expect on the basis of the pure tone audiogram alone.
 Standard hearing aids are not able to ameliorate this.